 And gain access to new ones, legally.

-Demonstrate to staff and students that your school understands the importance of ‘ownership’ and gaining permission to use content.
+Demonstrate to staff and students that your school understands the importance of ownership, gaining permission to use content, and respecting other peoples work.

 There are three copyright licences that cover print, music and audio-visual material.